 That company, known as Gilligan & Ferneman, LLC. came about because Mike and Bill realized they had been helping others make money on the internet while they continued to push forward essentially getting paid by the hour.
 Each had their own company, and thru a series of events they each ended up with the same client.

 Mike and Bill decided that it was time to join forces, and with the help of that single client, they launched their first retail website.
 Their shipping department consisted of Bill's son packing orders once a week or so while using the backyard shed as the "warehouse".
 The main office was the covered porch.

 As time progressed they slowly saw orders increase and from listening to their customers, they stepped out with a second site with a slightly different focus.
 Then again - about a year later, another site with different products.
 During this time, they saw orders increase and had to move from the shed to the garage.
 And then from there to an actual office, to a bigger office then to a 5,000 s/ft warehouse and finally to 12,000 s/ft in Kissimmee, FL.

 One day they received a call from a producer of the Oprah Winfrey show.
 They wanted to feature some of the products on "Oprah's Favorite Things."
 A few weeks later the disheartening news came in - "Sorry.
 You did not make the final cut."

-While talking with the producer, they mentioned they would pass the information on to the Dr. Oz show.
+While talking with the producer, she mentioned she would pass the information on to the Dr. Oz show.
 And, in 2011 their mattress pad was featured and the rest they say is history.
 In 2012 they were ranked the 427th fastest growing company in the country.
 In both 2013 and 2014 they were again listed in the top 5000 by Inc. Magazine.

 During their time of growth, Bill and Mike had one continuing frustration - managing orders.
 It seemed that every month they were trying some new software, or some new system to try to make shipping simpler and faster, customer support easier, and dealing with multiple logins for everything from taxes to accounting.